coon42/eMIDI/README.md

 ### Implemented features so far ###

   * Opening and closing of MIDI files and validation of header.
-  * Reading of all midi events of any midi0 file (data bytes are ignored / running status does not work yet)
+  * Reading of all midi events of any midi0 file (data bytes of some events are ignored)
   * Support of running status events
   * Supported MIDI events
     * NoteOn